LisaMart/HCGATCL-SR/README.md

 The model design is inspired by several lines of prior research on hypergraph neural networks, graph attention networks, and contrastive learning for session-based recommendation.
 The hypergraph convolution component is related to prior work on hypergraph neural networks and hypergraph-based session recommendation, including HGCN and DHCN.
 The session-level attention component refers to graph attention mechanisms for session-based recommendation.
 The contrastive learning objective follows the InfoNCE-style formulation introduced in Contrastive Predictive Coding, while the hard negative mining strategy is motivated by prior work on hard negative mining in metric learning and graph contrastive learning.

-The original papers are listed below for proper acknowledgment.
+The related works are listed below in acknowledgment of their contributions.

 ## Related Papers